proteusx/Lectus/lectus-html/dictionaries/README.txt

-This directory contains links to the .dsl files of dictionaries
+This directory should contain links to the .dsl files of dictionaries